WebAhead12/Death-File/README.md

 1) Aligning the divs (title, search bar, search results, and search button).
 It was also a challenge to make the page responsive when there is only a small amount of width to work with.

 2) It was a little difficult to begin working on the server in the beginning of the project.

+3) By far, the most difficult part was getting the bottom border radius of the search bar to work while the search results were displayed, while not displayed, and when the search input was cleared.
+We had to utilize both CSS and Javascript to fix thr problem.